Mapping appointment slots to the National Standard

 A national campaign to increase the uptake of the MMR vaccine is running in England.
 The most recent guidance (PRN00914) promotes a 2 stage campaign to cover all children and young people.
 From November 2023 to March 2024– practices will be required ...

 The latest version of "028.
-Screening Programmes" is v1 Primary Care IT have created some useful searches to help practices manage their National Screening Programme activity: These cover: Bowel screening: Find those not screened Find incomplete or ...
+Screening Programmes" is v2.1 Primary Care IT have created some useful searches and reports to help practices manage their National Screening Programme activity.
+More information about screening programmes is provided in ...

 • Building searches to track appointments